jjfumero/jjfumero.github.io/_posts/2025-01-16-cuda-gcc-version.md

 When compiling CUDA programs on Linux, you might encounter compatibility issues between the NVIDIA CUDA Compiler (nvcc) and newer versions GCC.
-This conflict arises because `nvcc` has specific GCC version requirements, and using an unsupported GCC version can lead to compilation errors, as the one described as follows:
+This conflict arises because `nvcc` has specific GCC version requirements, and using an unsupported GCC version can lead to compilation errors, as the one described below:

 ```bash